 - Tipping: It is appreciated in Malaga, but it’s usually more a case of leaving the loose change on the plate rather than making an effort to leave a good 10% tip – 5% is more usual, apart from in the more upmarket places where the usual standards apply.

-One of the most surprising things about Malaga is the wealth of culture and history you can find in such a tiny radius of the historical centre.
-The Roman ruins, amphitheatre, Alcazaba and Gibralfaro, and even the magnificent Cathedral with only one of two towers in homage to the war, are a complete feast for the senses.
+One of the most surprising things about Malaga is the wealth of culture and history you can find in such a tiny radius of the historical center.
+The Roman ruins, amphitheater, Alcazaba and Gibralfaro, and even the magnificent Cathedral with only one of two towers in homage to the war, are a complete feast for the senses.

-The atmosphere in the city centre is like no other; no matter what time of year Malaga is a magical place to come and “pasear” (take a stroll)
+The atmosphere in the city center is like no other; no matter what time of year Malaga is a magical place to come and “pasear” (take a stroll)

 Hotel bed occupation went up by a larger percentage than any other city in Spain in 2012 and with an exciting Art scene just about to get even bigger with the opening of the Fine Arts Museum, Malaga is a fine coastal city, brimming with very pleasant surprises for its visitors to enjoy.

-The Malagueños are known for their open mindedness and humorous demeanors.
+The Malagueños are known for their open-mindedness and humorous demeanors.
 They welcome the visitor, as tourists are still new kids on the block.
 The city is not plagued by tourist fatigue like other established tourist cities as could be the case with Barcelona.
-Visitors mix with the locals and once you pass the outer limits of the city centre, you will find a plethora of great places to visit between meals
+Visitors mix with the locals and once you pass the outer limits of the city center, you will find a plethora of great places to visit between meals

 Places worth visiting: